-- 1. sale of carbon units generated from post-1989 forest trees; - 2. harvest of the post-1989 forest trees to the extent harvest has not been limited by the sale of carbon units attributable to the trees, or alternatively it is financially viable to purchase carbon units to enable harvest of the trees: - 3. the completion of harvest of the pre-1990 forest trees; - 4. distribution of the harvest proceeds to Investors (net of all harvest costs): - 5. the sale of any other saleable assets (such as standing timber or replanted trees); - 6. at the conclusion of the Investment, the sale of the land and distribution of the proceeds to Investors (net of all costs); and - 7. then the winding up of the partnership and distribution of any remaining cash to Investors.
+- 1. Sale of carbon units generated from trees growing on Post-1989 Forest Land as defined in the ETS; - 2.
+Distribution of the carbon unit sales proceeds to Investors (net of trading costs): - 3.
+The harvest of the trees if the return is expected to be higher than the sale of carbon units; - 4.
+Distribution of any harvest proceeds to Investors (net of all harvest costs); - 5.
+The sale of any other saleable assets (such as standing timber or replanted trees); - 6.
+At the conclusion of the Investment, the sale of the land and standing timber followed by distribution of the proceeds to Investors (net of all costs); and - 7.
+Then the winding up of the partnership and distribution of any remaining cash to Investors.

-To meet resource consent conditions, and ETS and other legal requirements, the harvested land may be replanted whilst harvest is on-going and prior to the sale of the land.
+To meet resource consent conditions, and ETS and other legal requirements, any harvested land may be replanted whilst harvest is on-going and prior to the sale of the land.
 In this event the land will be sold together with these areas of replanted trees and the sale price will reflect this.